Rainbow High (dolls): Web series

 The web series concluded its first season on 11 June 2021 The second season premiered on 16 July 2021 and concluded on 28 January 2022, with the third season featuring the rival school, "Shadow High", beginning 2 months later on 25 March, and concluded 23 November of that same year.
+The fourth season premiered on 8 June, 2023 and concluded on 24 November of that same year, ending on a cliffhanger.
+The fifth season premiered with three episodes on 22 March 2024 and concluded on 6 September of the same year.
+The sixth season premiered on March 14, 2025 on Roblox Livetopia and premiered on March 27, 2025 on YouTube and concluded on October 24 of the same year.

 Reception

 Following their release in mid-2020, the doll franchise appeared on multiple hot-toy lists including Toys "R" Us Canada and The Toy Insider, while The NPD Group reported in August 2020 that, Rainbow High was the No. 3 best selling fashion doll line and the No. 7 best selling doll line overall in the U.S.